SysKitTeam/docs-point/installation-and-configuration/deploy-on-premises/prerequisites/syskit-point-server.md

 * **Windows Server 2012 or newer is required**
 * **Microsoft .NET Framework 4.5 or higher is required**

-## Resource Requirements per Subscription Plan
+## Hardware Requirements per Subscription Plan

 Based on the size of your Office 365 environment, SysKit Point comes with three different subscription plans: